regalcat/LoanShark/LoanShark-master/readme.txt

 INSTALLATION:

-	To install, simply download the installer, click 'next', and then click 'finish'.
-It's that easy!
+	To install, simply download the the zip, unpack it, and click on the .exe.
+We've already got a sample library up for you!

 ____________________________________________________________________